Bangladesh Armed Forces in United Nations peacekeeping missions: History

+Explanations why Bangladesh shows such a great commitment vary.
+One argument is that Bangladesh is able to improve its international reputation and build "soft power," which enables the country to claim relevant positions for its diplomats in UN organizations.
+Thus, Bangladesh wins both national pride and diplomatic benefits, including better working relations with neighboring countries such as India and Pakistan.
+Another argument posits that Bangladesh is able to give its military professional experience abroad, and keep it busy and away from disruptive influence at home, which has been a permanent concern for the civilian government.
+Finally, Bangladesh may gain financial and material benefits from deploying its forces under UN leadership because the UN pays higher salaries and relevant compensation.
+Bangladesh makes about US$300 million annually from peacekeeping, half of which is provided to the soldiers.In 2026, Bangladesh joined the GSF in Haiti as a part of peacekeeping mission during the Haitian Gang War.

 Roles and responsibilities

 Women from Bangladesh also received opportunities to volunteer as a peacekeeper, setting a benchmark for all the other women in Bangladesh.
 This was a challenge for them.
 They were the first two females to be chosen as military pilots in 2014.

 They work under Monusco Banair at the Democratic Republic of the Congo (DRC).

 Their aim here is to help people in distress when they need their aid and help.
 Challenges are also a part of their mission.
 They are supported by instructors, which helps them continue their missions.

 Contributions

 Bangladesh has served and sacrificed for the UN for over 3 decades.
 Bangladesh is currently the largest troop-contributing country to UN peacekeeping.
 Bangladesh and the United Nations have a strong relationship.